 - Nursing care, and more.

-Call our Miami personal injury lawyers to find out how we can help you get the money you deserve.
+Call our personal injury lawyers in Miami to find out how we can help you get the money you deserve.
 We offer a free consultation and are happy to answer the questions you have.

-Statute of Limitations for Cerebral Palsy Injury Cases in Miami
+What’s the Statute of Limitations for Cerebral Palsy Injury Cases in Florida?

 It’s important to consider your legal options shortly after discovering that medical malpractice may have caused your child’s cerebral palsy.
 Why?
 The state of Florida limits the amount of time you have to file your personal injury claim.
 You and your child can be barred from getting the compensation you deserve if you do not file your claim before the applicable statute of limitations expires.